What can be better than Rome weekend break? Or a romantic weekend in Rome? Check this post for ideas for the perfect weekend break in Rome!

 We discovered some amazing cathedral on our way.
 And arrived at the Piazza Navona.

-At the square, there were many Italian restaurants with the terraces and lots of people sitting outside and enjoying the marvelous view.
+At the square, there were many Italian restaurants with the terraces and lots of people sitting outside and enjoying the marvellous view.
 Guess what we did.
 Actually, in February, it is still quite chilly outside but most of the restaurants have some heating devices so their customers don’t freeze to death.
 It was perfect to sit there even without a coat.

 Later we headed back to our hotel room, changed the clothes and went out looking for a nice lounge/bar for some drinks.
 Unfortunately, Borgo appeared to be not the best nightlife place.
 On our street, there were just 2 bars, both of them very hipsterish and crowded – not precisely what we were looking for.
 We were too tired to go to the nightlife district -, so we continued walking around and surprisingly found a good looking bar, TED.
 However, in the end, only the interior appeared to be nice.
 A cocktail was on average 10-12€ (it’s quite expensive even for Rome), and both ones we ordered weren’t good at all.
 Actually, the first cocktail I ordered was called Ted’s Margarita and it was absolutely non-drinkable.
 Never had anything so disgusting in my life (and I’m not a very picky person), so we asked for the replacement, a normal Margarita instead.
 It was very average but at least, it tasted like a cocktail :).
 The other cocktail, Aperol Spritz, was very average too.
 During the weekends, most of the bar-like placed close at 2 am, so we left and went back to the hotel.